aubreyrjones/usig/README.md

 usig
 ====

 usig is a tiny, header-only C++11 signals/slots implementation.
-It depends only on the C++11 standard library.
+It depends only on the C++ standard library.

+usig is licensed under the MIT License, making it compatible for inclusion with both closed- and open-source work.
+You are encouraged to give back what you can.

 Note: in the long tradition of using 'u' to represent 'µ', the correct pronunciation of the project's name is "mew sig".
 Still, don't be a dick just 'cause somebody says "yoo sig".